Well, Shana, here we are again!

 Chamomilla is badly behaved because they’re in pain.
-It could be an ear infection, teething, labor pains, etc.
+It could be an ear infection, teething, etc.

 It is a difficult quiz, congratulations on helping the child!

-I had a feeling everyone would vote for Stramonium, just because we always think of Stramonium when we think of violence, and there is a lot of violence here.
+I had a feeling everyone would vote for Stramonium, just because we always think of Stramonium when we think of violent behavior, and there is a lot of violence here.
 BUT….
 There are also clues to a very different remedy that is also violent, and that remedy is….
 Tarentula hispanica!